 All the unhealthy food we serve up for our kids these days is borderline criminal.
 At the same time, successfully supporting your child’s healthy eating habits isn’t always a breeze.
 Here are some tips and tricks on finding healthy foods for kids.

 Healthy food you make for your kids doesn’t always get eaten – that we know.
-Kids drop the broccoli and spinach sides in exchange for prepackaged lunches and dino nuggets – food that is created for kids, but is no way good for kids.
+Kids drop the broccoli and spinach sides in exchange for prepackaged lunches and dino nuggets – food that is created for kids, but is in no way good for kids.

 In today’s world of fast food, junk snacks and sugary drinks, how do we teach our kids that a cheeseburger and fries have nothing to do with healthy eating habits?
 What’s the best approach to getting your kids to eat healthy foods without the dinner table drama?
-Utopia’s gathered some tips on how to support your child’s healthy eating habits.
+Utopia has gathered some tips on how to support your child’s healthy eating habits.

 Healthy Food for Kids: Train Their Tastebuds

 Which foods taste good to us and which don’t is a learned trait.
 We begin developing tastes for certain foods early on – and we continue to train our taste buds on into adulthood.
 For you as a responsible parent, the foods you prepare at home for your kids become the building blocks for future healthy eating habits.

 If you give your child sweet teas and sugar-filled snacks and drinks (store-bought applesauce, sugar sports drinks and cookies), there’s less of a chance they’ll be drawn towards salty, spicy, or bitter foods – and vice-versa.
 Reduce the amount of sugar and salt and you’ll make things a lot simpler when it comes to helping your children on the way to adopting healthy eating habits.

 Healthy Food for Kids: Be a Role Model